fstab/docker-mutt/README.md

 docker-mutt
 ===========

-Run your favorite mail client [mutt](http://www.mutt.org) in a [Docker](http://docker.io) container without installing [mutt](http://www.mutt.org) on your system.
+Run your favorite mail client [mutt](http://www.mutt.org) in a [Docker](http://docker.io) container without installing [mutt](http://www.mutt.org) on your host system.

 Configuration
 -------------

-The [Docker](http://docker.io) image contains only the [mutt](http://www.mutt.org) and [msmtp](http://msmtp.sourceforge.net/) applications, but no configuration.
-The configuration must be created in a directory on the host system and mounted as a volume to `/home/mutt` in the container.
+The [fstab/mutt](https://registry.hub.docker.com/u/fstab/mutt) docker image contains only the [mutt](http://www.mutt.org) and [msmtp](http://msmtp.sourceforge.net/) applications, but no configuration.
+The configuration must be created in a directory _on the host system_ and mounted as a volume to `/home/mutt` in the container.

-On the host system, create a folder `~/.mutt/`.
-In this folder, create the configuration files as follows.
+*On the host system, create a folder `~/.mutt/`.
+In this folder, create the configuration files as follows:*

 msmtp configuration
 -------------------

 [msmtp](http://msmtp.sourceforge.net/) is a sendmail replacement that can be used for sending mail via an SMTP server.
-It is configured in a file `~/.mutt/.msmtprc` as follows:
+It is configured _on the host system_ in a file `~/.mutt/.msmtprc` as follows:

 ```
 defaults